bgrotegut21/dropdownMenu/README.md

 ## Adding and Deleting Buttons

-You will probably want to delete or add some buttons or change the order you can do theset adding and deleting button functions
+You will probably want to delete or add some buttons or change the order you can do this by adding and deleting button functions

 ```js
 Dropdown1.addButton(button2);